tdudgeon/buildah-nginx/README.md

 docker.io/tdudgeon/centos-base     latest              8c1c8690959d        About an hour ago   56.6 MB
 ```

-The minimal centos7 image contianing only the `bash` and `coreutils` is 56.6 MB compared to the image on DockerHub which is 204 MB.
+The minimal centos7 image containing only the `bash` and `coreutils` is 56.6 MB compared to the image on DockerHub which is 204 MB.

-The minimal nginx image is 235 MB compared to 380 MB.
+The minimal nginx image is 235 MB compared to 380 MB for the one built from the Dockerfile.

 ## Does it run?
 No use building a small image if it doesn't run.